mrocklin/blog/_posts/work/2012-11-01-Unification.md

     a + b + c + d + e + f

-This is a variant on the standard "N balls in K bins" problem often given in a discrete math courses.
+This is a variant on the standard "N balls in K bins" problem often given in a discrete math course.
 The answer is "quite a few."
 How can we avoid this combinatorial blowup?

 `unify` produces matches lazily.
 It returns a Python generator which yields results only as you ask for them.
 You can ask for just one match (a common case) very quickly.